MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-connectivity-from-office-365-to-sharepoint-server.md

 - Go to [Accounts needed for hybrid configuration and testing](accounts-needed-for-hybrid-configuration-and-testing.md) for a complete explanation of the required user accounts, including notes about roles and identity providers.

-- **Record** the required account information in the worksheet as instructed.
+- **Record** the required account info in the worksheet as instructed.

 - Return to this planning article after you complete this step.